RadekTester/space_invaders/README.md

 ### Details of the application
-- Goal of the application is to identify intruders on radar scan
+- Goal of the application is to identify intruders on radar scan.
-- Radar scan is distorted with noise
+- Radar scan is distorted with noise.
 - It is considered, that not always a 'perfect' intruder picture will be visible.
-Therefore Probability function has been developed to calculate probability of seeing a intruder
+Therefore min matching "pixels" are required to indicate intruder.
+- Appliaction returns intruders locations (top left correner x, y location), as well as % of matching pixels and visibility on scan %.

 ### Coordinates